Posts

 A Key To Hearing God's Voice

 God can speak to anyone at any time He chooses.
 Saved or sinner, king or servant, male or female, young or old – God is sovereign, and He will speak whenever and however He pleases!
+But there is a simple key to hearing God’s voice that we can all benefit from.

 Every follower of Christ has the capacity to hear God clearly.
 God created us for intimate relationship, that we would know Him and recognise His voice.
 And although God is sovereign in all things, it shouldn’t surprise us that He is looking for those who genuinely seek after Him, so that He can share a deeper level of relationship with us.